Wednesday, August 12, 2009

-5 of Hearts isn't a proper card for this type set, but offers a fun excuse to mention excellent third-sacker Ken Boyer.
+5 of Hearts isn't a proper #5 for my type set, but offers a fun excuse to mention excellent third-sacker Ken Boyer.
 One of the best offensive and defensive players of the late 50s and 60s, our guest's #14 deservedly hangs on the Busch Stadium wall. (#17 is none other than recent comparative Dizzy Dean.)

-Over the years, I've picked up a casual affection for Mr. Boyer, probably from friends' nostalgic recollecting of 60s players and their dramatic moments.
-(Ken hit a take-the-lead grand slam against the Yankees in 1964's World Series.)
+Over the years, I've heard a lot of dramatic Key Boyer stories from Midwestern friends.
+(A major highlight is Ken's take-the-lead grand slam against New York in 1964's World Series.)
 St. Louis residents remembered him in print as recently as June 21, 2009.

-Plenty of playing card makers primped their designs with baseballers over the years.
+These Exhibits made me think of other "baseball playing card" designs from over the years.
 Here's a shotgun profile of the genre.

 • 1888 Base Ball Playing Cards, catalogued as WG1, the designation used for "game" sets.
 You can't use them for poker, but it's an interesting look nonetheless!